 In October 2016, the FASB issued ASU 2016-16, 'Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory', which requires entities to recognize at the transaction date the income tax consequences of intercompany asset transfers other than inventory.
 This ASU is effective for public business entities for annual and interim periods in fiscal years beginning after December 15, 2017.
-For all other entities, the ASU is effective for annual periods in fiscal years beginning after December 15, 2019.
+For all other entities, the ASU is effective for annual periods in fiscal years beginning after December 15, 2018, and interim periods in fiscal years beginning after December 15, 2019.
 The adoption of ASU 2016-16 is not expected to have a significant impact on the financial statements.

 In November 2016, the FASB issued ASU 2016-18, 'Statement of Cash Flows (Topic 230): Restricted Cash', which requires companies to include cash and cash equivalents that have restrictions on withdrawal or use in total cash and cash equivalents on the statement of cash flows.
 This ASU is effective for public business entities for annual and interim periods in fiscal years beginning after December 15, 2017.
-For all other entities, the ASU is effective for annual periods in fiscal years beginning after December 15, 2019.
+For all other entities, the ASU is effective for annual periods in fiscal years beginning after December 15, 2018, and interim periods in fiscal years beginning after December 15, 2019.
 The adoption of ASU 2016-18 is not expected to have a material impact on the financial statements.